Stop. Before you write another line of code, take a breath.

 | Applied AI Engineer | ML + LLM, more research-adjacent | Partial fit |

-| ML Engineer | Model training, not just inference | Weak fit (different role) |
+| ML Engineer | Model training (building the model), not just inference (calling a finished model to get answers — which is what AI Engineering does) | Weak fit (different role) |

 | AI Product Engineer | Full-stack + AI features | Strong if you have FE skills |

-| AI Infrastructure Engineer | MLOps, serving, scaling | Weak fit (DevOps heavy) |
+| AI Infrastructure Engineer | MLOps (the ops discipline of serving and scaling models) | Weak fit (DevOps heavy) |

 | Prompt Engineer | Pure prompt design (declining as role) | Overqualified |